Bridging Computational Social Science and Deep Learning: Cultural Dissemination-Inspired Graph Neural Networks: Introduction

 We seek to address the limitations above.
 We observe that Axelrod's cultural dissemination model \cite{axelrod1997dissemination} exhibits remarkable properties that directly correspond to the fundamental challenges in GNNs.
 The model's dual convergence behavior naturally handles both homophilic and heterophilic relationships: similarity convergence (where neighboring agents become identical) mirrors beneficial feature sharing in homophilic graphs, while dissimilarity convergence (where neighboring agents become completely different) preserves node distinctiveness in heterophilic scenarios.
 Additionally, the model's global polarization mechanism prevents the collapse to a single representation by maintaining multiple distinct cultural regions, directly addressing the oversmoothing problem.
 Finally, Axelrod's trait-level copying mechanism operates on individual cultural dimensions rather than entire cultural vectors, providing a principled approach to fine-grained feature interactions that transcends monolithic feature treatment.

 Motivated by these observations, we propose \emph{AxelGNN}, a novel graph neural network architecture that incorporates the core principles of Axelrod's cultural dissemination model into the neural message-passing framework.
 Our approach introduces similarity-gated interactions that adaptively promote convergence or divergence based on node similarity, implements trait-level copying mechanisms for fine-grained feature aggregation, and maintains global polarization to preserve node distinctiveness across multiple representation clusters.
-Our research contributions are summarised as follows: \begin{itemize} \item \textbf{Novel Formalisation:} We reformalize message-passing in GNNs as a feature dissemination model that has convergence guarantees with modeling homophily-heterophily dynamics and prevents oversmoothing via polarization mechanisms inspired by Axelrod's cultural dissemination theory.
+Our contributions advance the practical deployment of GNNs as follows:

-\item \textbf{Novel GNN Architecture:} We propose AxelGNN, a novel graph neural network that incorporates similarity-gated interactions and trait-level copying mechanisms to address fundamental limitations in traditional GNN architectures.
+\begin{itemize} \item \textbf{Unified Framework for Diverse Graph Types:} We introduce a single architecture that effectively handles both homophilic and heterophilic graphs, eliminating the need for practitioners to select specialized models based on graph characteristics---a practical advantage for real-world deployments where graph properties may be unknown or mixed.\\

-\item \textbf{Empirical Evaluation:} We conduct extensive experiments on node classification and influence estimation tasks, demonstrating that our approach achieves superior performance over state-of-the-art GNNs across diverse graph datasets with varying homophily-heterophily characteristics. \end{itemize}
+\item \textbf{Novel GNN Architecture:} We propose AxelGNN, which maintains performance across varying network depths without oversmoothing degradation, enabling practitioners to build deeper models for applications requiring multi-hop reasoning, such as node classification and epidemic forecasting.\\